mbochniak/ProAudioLinuxMachine/README.md

 For this project, I chose Debian 12 (Bookworm) with the KDE Plasma desktop environment.
 There are many Linux distributions available, but I selected this one for several key reasons:

-<li>1)Stability and Security: Debian 12 is a stable operating system known for its reliability and robust performance—essential qualities for a Pro Audio workstation.
+<li>Stability and Security: Debian 12 is a stable operating system known for its reliability and robust performance—essential qualities for a Pro Audio workstation.
 It also provides access to a vast software repository.</li>

-<li>2)Long-Term Support: Debian 12 is expected to receive updates until at least June 2028, making it a solid choice for long-term projects.</li>
+<li>Long-Term Support: Debian 12 is expected to receive updates until at least June 2028, making it a solid choice for long-term projects.</li>

-<li>3)Balanced Software Selection: In my view, Debian 12 comes with just the right number of pre-installed applications—enough to be functional out of the box, without unnecessary bloat.</li>
+<li>Balanced Software Selection: In my view, Debian 12 comes with just the right number of pre-installed applications—enough to be functional out of the box, without unnecessary bloat.</li>

-<li>4)User-Friendly Desktop Environment: KDE Plasma offers a familiar and intuitive interface, making it a smooth transition for users coming from Windows or macOS.</li>
+<li>User-Friendly Desktop Environment: KDE Plasma offers a familiar and intuitive interface, making it a smooth transition for users coming from Windows or macOS.</li><p></p>

 Here is the location of the ISO I used to commission my machine: https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/debian-live-12.10.0-amd64-kde.iso